-Professor Nicita has previously been Associate Professor of Economic Policy at the University of Siena and Visiting Fulbright Professor at Yale University.
+Dr Nicita was previously Commissioner of the Italian regulatory authority (AGCOM) until October 2020.
+He has also been Associate Professor of Economic Policy at the University of Siena and Visiting Fulbright Professor at Yale University.
 From 2005-06 he was a Non- Governmental Adviser to the International Competition Network (ICN) for the report on telecommunications sector.
 From 2006-07 he was an economic adviser to the Italian Minister of Communications and member of the Governmental Unit for the Improvement of Regulation.
 He was Economic Adviser for the 2009 OECD Regulatory Report on Italy.

 He holds a PhD in Economics from the University of Siena, Italy.
 His research interests cover industrial organisation, law and economics, competition economics and regulation.